-The Wells Thomas Law Firm specializes in bankruptcy law and can assist debtors in overcoming their financial obstacles.
+The Wells Thomas Law Firm specializes in bankruptcy law and can assist debtors in overcoming their financial obstacles, they also partner with the Fielding Law firm which can help you with an injury case and many more.
 Although there are many companies that prepare your documentation they are NOT attorneys.
 They cannot attend the hearings with you, they cannot assist you with filing amendments and pleadings, they cannot go before the judge and present your case.
 This will probably be one of the most important financial decisions of your life.
-Expert advice is required to make the best financial and legal decision.
+Expert advice is required to make the best financial and legal decision,although for other issues like injuries you can use a nyc personal injury lawyer for this.
 Only an experienced bankruptcy attorney can provide that essential advice whether you are a debtor considering voluntary bankruptcy or facing an involuntary bankruptcy proceeding.

 CHAPTER 11 BANKRUPTCY PRICES & TERMS